 Picture

-Zhaori (or Chaori) hot springs is one of only three saltwater hot springs in the world.
-It is truly a world class location worth checking out.
-The hot springs have also been turned into hot tubs and swimming pools above, and below is a more close to nature experience.
+Zhaori (or Chaori) Hot Springs is one of only three saltwater hot springs in the world.
+It is truly a world-class location worth checking out.
+The hot springs have also been turned into hot tubs and swimming pools above, and below is a more close-to-nature experience.

 Admission is usually 200 NT per person.